 19 July 1870: Napoleon III declares war on Prussia.

 19 September 1870: The Siege of Paris begins.
-Manet and Berthe Morisot stay in Paris to protect the city; Monet travels to London with Camille and his son Jean; Renoir and Pissarro also leave Paris; so too does Cezanne, who avoids conscription by hiding in a small village near his home town of Aix-en-Provence.
+Manet and Berthe Morisot stay in Paris to protect the city; Monet travels to London with Camille and his son Jean; Pissarro also moves to London with his family; Renoir is conscripted into the army; and Cezanne avoids conscription by hiding in a small village near his home town of Aix-en-Provence.

 28 November 1870: Bazille is killed in fighting in the Battle of Beaune-la-Rolande, a failed attempt to break or at least relieve the Siege of Paris.